sherlock-wings/snowflake_sandbox/RBAC/access_definitions/read.md

 # What is this document?

 This document is meant to provide a clear definition of what "Read" access means in this data project.
 This definition will be expressed both in plain english and as executable SQL Statements.

-## Context

-This project uses Role-based Access Control (RBAC) by creating many *access roles*.
-An access role grants its holder with "Read" Access, "Read-Write" Access, or "Full" access, depending on the role.

-So if you had one schema caleld `EDW_DB.RAW`, for example, you could have three access roles for that:
-1. `EDW_DB_RAW_R_AR` ("Read" access role)
-1. `EDW_DB_RAW_RW_AR` ("Read-Write" access role)
-1. `EDW_DB_RAW_FULL_AR` ("Full" access role)

-Each of these roles are combined to create *Functional Roles* (ex. `DEV_ENGINEER_FR`), which can have highly-configurable privileges.
-The flexibility these roles have is achieved by granting one or more access roles to a functional role.

-# "Read" Access: Plain-Language Definition

-- "Read" access means you generally have the ability to read from or use existing objects, but you may not alter existing objects in any way.
-You also may not create new objects of your own.
-- As with all access on this Data Project, access is granted at the **schema level**.
-So, anyone with "Read" access will have that acces in the context of a specific schema.

-Unlike with Read-write access, there are not many fine details with this definition.
-So long as an object exists within a schema, and you have "Read" access on that schema, you can read from or use any existing object without altering it.
+For more context on access rights, what they mean, and how they are used in this project, see `*/RBAC/overall_design.md`.

 # "Read" Access: SQL Definition